Amitkr77/Webtech-01/README.md

 # Learn It - E-Learning Website

 Learn It is an innovative e-learning website created during a college web hackathon.
 It provides users with a platform to access various courses and learning materials in an engaging and user-friendly interface.
-The website is built using HTML, CSS, Tailwind CSS, and JavaScript, leveraging design skills and innovative thinking to deliver a beautiful and intuitive learning experience.
+The website is built using HTML, CSS, Tailwind CSS, JavaScript, GSAP (GreenSock Animation Platform), leveraging design skills and innovative thinking to deliver a beautiful and intuitive learning experience.

 ## Features